pinecone-io/go-pinecone/README.md

 **Create a serverless index**

-The following example creates a serverless index in the `us-east-1` region of AWS.
+The following example creates a `dense` serverless index in the `us-east-1` region of AWS.
 For more information on serverless and regional availability, see [Understanding indexes](https://docs.pinecone.io/guides/indexes/understanding-indexes#serverless-indexes).